nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/nuxeo-platform-feature-table.md

 ---
 title: UI Feature Comparison
-description: This page list the features available on the Nuxeo Platform, either directly in the default distribution (Nuxeo Server) or using addons.
+description: This page lists the features available on the Nuxeo Platform, either directly in the default distribution (Nuxeo Server) or using addons.
 review:
     comment: ''
     date: '2018-02-26'